 Dividends are typically paid from company earnings.
 If a company pays more in dividends than it earned in profit, then the dividend could be unsustainable.
 Eli Lilly paid out a comfortable 47% of its profit last year.
 Yet cash flows are even more important than profits for assessing a dividend, so we need to see if the company generated enough cash to pay its distribution.
 Dividends consumed 51% of the company's free cash flow last year, which is within a normal range for most dividend-paying organisations.

 It's positive to see that Eli Lilly's dividend is covered by both profits and cash flow, since this is generally a sign that the dividend is sustainable, and a lower payout ratio usually suggests a greater margin of safety before the dividend gets cut.

 Have Earnings And Dividends Been Growing?

-The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-In the past ten years, Eli Lilly has increased its dividend at approximately 4.2% a year on average.
+Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
+In the last 10 years, Eli Lilly has lifted its dividend by approximately 4.2% a year on average.
 Earnings per share have been growing much quicker than dividends, potentially because Eli Lilly is keeping back more of its profits to grow the business.